 Week 23 is a little over halfway through your pregnancy, and you have passed some fun milestones like looking pregnant and feeling those first kicks.
-However, this is when the reality of your changing body and hormones starts to kick in, and some of the not so lovely realities of pregnancy begin, like fuzzy thinking, cravings, and insomnia.
+However, this is when the reality of your changing body and hormones starts to kick in, and some of pregnancy's not so lovely realities begin, like fuzzy thinking, cravings, and insomnia.

-As your uterus grows, it will start to vie for space in your already crowded abdomen.
+As your uterus grows, it will vie for space in your already crowded abdomen.
 At this point, you might begin to experience some rib pain as your uterus moves up as much as 2 inches and your lowest ribs start to expand.
-You might find that you want to stand up to allow your midsection to expand and accommodate your growing baby, or to relieve some of the pressure on your rib cage.
+You might want to stand up to allow your midsection to expand and accommodate your growing baby or relieve some of the pressure on your rib cage.

-Also, your circulation is starting to get a little bit sluggish thanks to changes in your blood chemistry and water retention.
+Also, your circulation is starting to get slightly sluggish, thanks to changes in your blood chemistry and water retention.
 These changes can cause swelling or edema in your ankles and feet, so much that you might begin to notice your once comfy shoes now feel a size too small.
 For the most part, some minor swelling is normal, and while uncomfortable, it isn't anything to get worked up over.
 Your body will flush this extra fluid from your body after the baby is born, which will lead to excessive sweating and frequent urination.
-There are some steps you can take to help decrease the swelling or increase your comfort.
+You can take some steps to help decrease the swelling or increase your comfort.

 - Put your feet up when you can

 - Stretch your legs out and avoid crossing them while sitting